 c1) How should the identified issues be addressed?

 c2) Can the FOA-related Transfer Policy issues (identified in paragraphs 5 and 9 of Wave 1 Report), as well as the proposed updates to the Gaining and Losing FOAs, be discussed and reviewed during the review of FOAs?

+x) DNS coordination

+x1) what are the current practices regarding facilitation of transfer of DNS operation and coordination among multiple DNS operators providing service for the same zone?

+x2) what additional support should be provided to registrants?

+x3) what additional technical support for registrars and DNS operators is needed?

 Phase 1(b) Questions